ga4gh/va-spec/docs/source/overview.rst

 *************
 **Definition**: The VA-Spec supports diverse types of **biological** and **clinical** variant knowledge, but leaves **case-level observations** to other standards (e.g. Phenopackets, HL7-Clinical Genomics IM, FHIR)

-Examples of in scope statements:
+Examples of in-scope Statements:
- * **Biological**: Molecular Consequence, Functional Impact, Population Frequency, Relative Location, Evolutionary Conservation
+ * **Biological Statements**: Molecular Consequence, Functional Impact, Population Frequency, Relative Location, Evolutionary Conservation
- * **Clinical**: Pathogenicity Classification, Therapeutic Response Classification, Diagnostic Classification, Prognostic Classification, Phenotypic Feature Association
+ * **Clinical Statements**: Pathogenicity Classification, Therapeutic Response Classification, Diagnostic Classification, Prognostic Classification, Phenotypic Feature Association

-Examples of out of scope 'case-level' statements:
+Examples of out-of-scope Statements:
- * observation of a variant in a patient, disease causality of an observed variant, origin of an observed variant, clonality of a variant in a patient
+ * **Case-Level Statements**:  observation of a variant in a patient, disease causality of an observed variant in a patient, origin of an observed variant in a patient, clonality of a variant in a patient.

 Modeling Principles and Framework